November 12th, 2020

 As I sat there, I saw a young man walking along the street, coming my direction.
 He was thin and bearded.
 He wore a knit cap and a t-shirt.
 He seemed to be deep in conversation with someone I couldn’t see.
 In this day and age, it is not unusual to see somebody who appears to be talking to himself.
 I looked to see if the young man had a cell phone or earbuds.
 Nope.
 He really was having an internal conversation out loud.

 The young guy came over to my table.
-I seem to attractive people like that.
+I seem to attract people like that.
 He had dark curly hair that was uncombed and unwashed.
 His eyes were feverish, and they darted in all directions, even when he was talking to me.
 He asked me for money, which was no surprise.

 I told him that my name was Frank, and I asked him for his name.